 WHAT IS YOUR HOMEWORK POLICY?

 Middle School: We believe children should still be children and have time at home to read, play, have after-school activities, and spend time with their families.
-We will adjust the homework policy for 6th grade accordingly so that students are challenged but not overwhelmed.
+We believe students should be challenged but not overwhelmed.
 Homework may vary teacher to teacher and if your daughter is in the accelerated Math program.

-High School: We will be implementing “flipped learning” for some courses where a student might watch a lecture online and come to class with questions or be ready to launch into experiments.
-For AP classes, students can expect an hour each night.
+High School: Some courses have flipped learning where a student might watch a lecture online and come to class with questions or be ready to launch into experiments.
+For AP classes, students can expect at least an hour per AP class each night.

 The research on homework is saying that less is more.
 That is what we are working on as a collaborative group.
 The homework will not be “busy work” but will enhance what is learned in the classroom.
-A homework policy will be posted to the website before the start of school in August.
+A homework policy will be posted to students by teachers at the start of each year.

 WILL THE GIRLS BE INTERACTING AND/OR COMPETING AGAINST OTHER CO-ED SCHOOLS?

-Yes!
-Robotic and Underwater Robotics have competed.
+Yes.
+Robotics, Mock Trial, and Academic completions are throughout the year.
 We also incorporate dances into the school year where girls can bring 1 guest of their choice.

 MY DAUGHTER LOVES STEM BUT ALSO LOVES THE ARTS, DO YOU PROVIDE ARTS EDUCATION?